 a Clear Aligner?

-While the key differences between Invisalign and Smile Direct Club are how the treatment plan is created and delivered and the cost, there are many other factors that should be taken into account when choosing a clear aligner:
+While the key differences between Invisalign and Smile Direct Club are how the treatment plan is delivered and the cost, there are other factors that should be taken into account when choosing a clear aligner:

 1. Will the aligners work for your individual circumstances?